guidedprojects-dev/guided-projects-website/docs/super-store/phase-5.md

    - You can implement this however you like.
 Use something like Redux, or React Context API.
 I would recommend Context API because it isn't going to be a very big state and a library might be overkill.
    - We need to have the ability to add, remove, and update individual items.

-2. **As a User, Clicking "Add Item" will add my item to my cart with the specified quantity**
+2. **As a User, Clicking "Add Item" on an item's page will add my item to my cart with the specified quantity**
+   - The User should be able to select a quantity of items to add to the cart.
+   - The User should NOT be able to add more items to their cart than are in stock.
    - Adding the item will add the item to the cart state.
    - Adding items to the cart after an item has initially been added should just update the "in cart" count.
    - The user should see a notification / alert on the screen letting them know they added the item successfully.